David Nelson (footballer): Career

-St Bernard's

 A wing half, Nelson began his career with hometown junior club Douglas Water Thistle, before moving to Scottish League Second Division club St Bernard's in January 1936.
-He scored seven goals in 12 appearances during the second half of the 1935–36 season and left the club in May 1963.

-Arsenal

-Nelson moved to England to sign for First Division club Arsenal for a £200 fee in May 1936.
-He made just 9 appearances before the Second World War broke out in September 1939, but had experienced some joy in the reserve team, winning the London Combination in 1936–37, 1937–38 and 1938–29.
-He made 164 appearances for the Gunners during the war and made further competitive appearances during the 1945–46 and 1946–47 seasons, before leaving Highbury in December 1946.
+He scored seven goals in 12 appearances during the second half of the 1935–36 season and moved to England to sign for First Division club Arsenal for a £200 fee in May 1936.
+Nelson made just 9 appearances before the Second World War broke out in September 1939, but he had experienced some joy in the reserve team, winning the London Combination in 1936–37, 1937–38 and 1938–39.
+Nelson made 164 appearances for the Gunners during the war and also played as a guest for Motherwell, Celtic, Clapton Orient, Tottenham Hotspur, Brentford and Chesterfield during the Second World War.
+He made further competitive Arsenal appearances during the 1945–46 and 1946–47 seasons, before leaving Highbury in December 1946.
 Nelson made 29 competitive appearances and scored four goals in over a decade with Arsenal.